Eric Reibe

-Eric Reibe (born June 29, 2006) is a German college basketball player for the UConn Huskies.
+Eric Reibe (born June 29, 2006) is a German college basketball player for the USC Trojans of the Big Ten Conference.
+He previously played for the UConn Huskies.

 Early career

 Reibe grew up in Hanover, Germany.
 He played for OrangeAcademy, the ProA affiliate of Ratiopharm Ulm.
-Reibe averaged 8.0 points and 4.9 rebounds per game during the 2022–2023 season.
-Reibe transferred to the The Bullis School in Potomac, Maryland, United States.
+Reibe averaged 8.0 points and 4.9 rebounds per game during the 2022–23 season.
+Reibe transferred to The Bullis School in Potomac, Maryland, United States.
 He was selected to play in the 2025 McDonald's All-American Boys Game during his senior year.

 Reibe was rated a consensus top-30 overall prospect and one of the best centers in the 2025 recruiting class.
 He committed to play college basketball at UConn over offers from Kansas, Creighton, Indiana and Oregon.

 College career

 Reibe enrolled at the University of Connecticut in July 2025 in order to take part in the Huskies' summer practices.
+Reibe made five starts as a freshman and averaged 5.9 points and 3.3 rebounds per game.
+Following the season he transferred to USC.

 National team career

 Reibe was selected to the Germany men's national under-19 basketball team to play in the 2025 FIBA Under-19 Basketball World Cup.
 He averaged 15.4 points, 5.0 rebounds, and 1.6 assists per game as Germany won the silver medal.